companieshouse/MojoX-Plugin-AnyCache/README.md

 It also has a built-in replicator backend ([MojoX::Plugin::AnyCache::Backend::Replicator](https://metacpan.org/pod/MojoX::Plugin::AnyCache::Backend::Replicator)) which automatically replicates values across multiple backend cache nodes.

-#### Build warning

-If you rebuild this plugin with Dist::Zilla, you'll need to manually edit Makefile.PL and recreate the distribution tar file to remove the dependencies on Memcached and Redis clients.

-Dist::Zilla Autoprereqs appears to be ignoring the skip= lines in dist.ini.

 ## SERIALISATION

 The cache backend module supports an optional serialiser module.